 Hacking isn’t what it used to be.

-Many people associate hacking with an awkward teen, sitting in his room attempting to break into a government website just to see if he can.
-If your perception of hacking is a bit more sophisticated, you might imagine a black hat hacker distributing malicious code, or even a cyber terrorist, motivated by political or religious beliefs.
+Many people associate hacking with an teen in his room attempting to break into a government website just because.
+If your perception of hacking is a bit more sophisticated, you might imagine a black hat hacker distributing malicious code.
+Maybe you imagined a cyber terrorist, motivated by political or religious beliefs.

-What you likely don’t envision are ethical hackers – the white hat hackers who are now routinely being hired by large companies to help protect them against potential threats, bugs or attacks.
+What you likely don’t envision are ethical hackers.
+Large companies are now hiring white hat hackers frequently.
+Companies hire them to help protect them against potential threats, bugs or attacks.

 Turns out, hacking is now big business.
 Increasingly, companies are willing to pay big bucks to hire computer security specialists to test and monitor systems and networks.

 These “security specialists” may not always be the most savoury of characters: KPMG has reported that just over half of UK-based companies would resort to hiring someone with a criminal record in order to stay ahead of cybercriminals.
 This is a testament to the very real threat these companies perceive when it comes to hacking.

 How serious is the hacking problem?

 Recent research from WhiteHat Security reveals some pretty terrifying statistics about how vulnerable the average website is.
 This comes with what they actually need to be concerned.
 From the WhiteHat Security analysis of 30,000 websites they found that: